1). Look at your website first to see if you are attracting enough traffic and obtaining well-qualified leads.

 While some sales experts argue that cold calling is dead, I believe that cold calling is very much alive and well – and needed, if you are going to increase your sales.
 While it’s great to receive inbound calls or make warm calls to prospects who are already familiar with your company, at the end of the day, you have to make your share of cold calls in order to survive.

-Gavin Ingham, sales motivational speaker, argues that cold calling will make you feel more control of your destiny and more empowered.
+Gavin Ingham, a sales motivational speaker, argues that cold calling will make you feel more control of your destiny and more empowered.

 I agree.
 Sure, you can sit around waiting for the phone to ring.
 But really, is that a great plan?
 No. You have to be more proactive.
 While social media (e.g., Twitter, Facebook) and marketing (e.g., trade shows) can help, you have to reach out to your prospects directly if you want to increase new business.